Cyanosis: Evaluation

 In newborns, peripheral cyanosis typically presents in the distal extremities, circumoral, and periorbital areas.
 Of note, mucous membranes remain pink in peripheral cyanosis as compared to central cyanosis where the mucous membranes are cyanotic.

-It is important to note that skin pigmentation and hemoglobin concentration can affect the evaluation of cyanosis.
+Skin pigmentation and hemoglobin concentration can affect the evaluation of cyanosis.
 Cyanosis may be more difficult to detect on people with darker skin pigmentation.
 However, cyanosis can still be diagnosed with careful examination of the typical body areas such as nail beds, tongue, and mucous membranes where the skin is thinner and more vascular.
 As mentioned above, patients with severe anemia may appear normal despite higher than normal concentrations of deoxyhemoglobin.
 Signs of severe anemia may include pale mucosa (lips, eyelids, and gums), fatigue, lightheadedness, and irregular heartbeats.

 Management

-Cyanosis is a symptom rather than a disease itself, so management should be focused on treating the underlying cause.
+Cyanosis is a symptom, not a disease itself, so management should be focused on treating the underlying cause.

 If it is an emergency, management should always begin with securing the airway, breathing, and circulation.
 In patients with significant respiratory distress, supplemental oxygen (in the form of nasal canula or continuous positive airway pressure depending on severity) should be given immediately.

 If the methemoglobin levels are positive for methemoglobinemia, first-line treatment is to administer methylene blue.